Error Bounds for Physics-Informed Neural Networks in Fokker-Planck PDEs: Conclusion

 \section{Conclusion}

 We proposed a physics-informed learning method to approximate the PDF evolution governed by FP-PDE and bound its error using recursively learned PINN-based error functions.
 We proved that only two error terms are needed for arbitrarily tight bounds and introduced a more efficient first-order bound requiring just one error function, reducing computation while providing clear termination criteria.
 Our results validate the bounds' correctness and demonstrate significant computational speedups over Monte Carlo methods.
-While we trained solution and error functions separately, we hypothesize that joint training could enhance performance, which we plan to explore in future work.
+We trained the solution and error PINNs separately, but joint training may work better, which is left for future work.